Anne Bradstreet: Life

-Anne was born in Northampton, England, 1612, the daughter of Thomas Dudley, a steward of the Earl of Lincoln, and Dorothy Yorke.
+Anne was born in Comton, England in 1612, the daughter of Thomas Dudley, a steward of the Earl of Lincoln, and Dorothy Yorke.

 Due to her family's position, she grew up in cultured circumstances and was a well-educated woman for her time, being tutored in history, several languages, and literature.
 At the age of sixteen she married Simon Bradstreet.
 Both Anne's father and husband were later to serve as governors of the Massachusetts Bay Colony.
 Anne and Simon, along with Anne's parents, emigrated to America aboard the Arbella as part of the Winthrop Fleet of Puritan emigrants in 1630.

-She first stood on American soil on June 14, 1630, at what is now Pioneer Village (Salem, Massachusetts) with Simon, her parents, and other voyagers as part of the Puritan migration to New England (1620–1640).
-Due to the illness and starvation of Gov. John Endecott and other residents of the village, their stay was very brief.
-Most moved immediately south along the coast to Charlestown, Massachusetts, for another short stay before moving south along the Charles River to found "the City on the Hill," Boston, Massachusetts.
+She first came to the Americas on June 14, 1630, at what is now Pioneer Village in Salem, Massachusetts, with Simon, her parents, and other voyagers as part of the Puritan migration to New England.
+Upon their arrival, they found that many of the colonists had died from illness or starvation the previous winter.
+Her family shared a one-room house with very little furniture or supplies.

 The Bradstreet family soon moved again, this time to what is now Cambridge, Massachusetts.
 In 1632, Anne had her first child, Samuel, in "Newe Towne," as it was then called.
 Despite poor health, she had eight children and achieved a comfortable social standing.
 Having previously been afflicted with smallpox as a teenager in England, Anne would once again fall prey to illness as paralysis overtook her joints in later years.
 In the early 1640s, Simon once again pressed his wife, pregnant with her sixth child, to move for the sixth time, from Ipswich, Massachusetts, to Andover Parish.
 North Andover is that original town founded in 1646 by the Stevens, Osgood, Johnson, Farnum, Barker, and Bradstreet families, among others.
-Anne and her family resided in the Old Center of North Andover, Massachusetts.
-They never lived in what is now known as "Andover" to the south.
+Anne and her family resided in the Old Center of what is now North Andover, Massachusetts.